amazonpay-labs/amazonpay-sample-app-v2/android/README_swv2app.md

 The JSON file is placed on a Server managed by the mobile app developer, and this information is loaded via the Internet when the mobile app is installed/updated.
 As long as the Server is not cracked, the mapping between the URL and the mobile app will be maintained without fail, so there is no need to worry about a malicious app being launched by mistake.

-A tool for generating JSON files for mapping between URLs and apps is available, so I will explain how to generate a new JSON file for mapping using that tool.
+A tool for generating JSON files for mapping between URLs and apps is available, so we will explain how to generate a new JSON file for mapping using that tool.

 Launch "Tool" -> "App Links Assistant".
 ![androidstudio-welcome](docimg/applinks-1.png)